cout05/apexadorn-ecommerce-website/README.md

 ## About Apex Adorn

 Apex Adorn is a clothing shop website designed to provide users with a seamless browsing and shopping experience.
-Our platform offers a diverse range of high-quality products, allowing customers to explore and adorn themselves with style and sophistication
+Our platform offers a diverse range of high-quality products, allowing customers to explore and adorn themselves with style and sophistication.

 ## Technologies Used